clover/codelab-remote-pay-cloud/README.md

 + };
 ```

-Let the web page hot reload, select the device serial you would like to connect to, and then press the 'Connect' button.
-You should now see Cloud Pay Display launch on the device, indicating that we have successfully paired devices.
+Let the web page hot reload, select the device serial you would like to connect to, and then press **Connect**.
+Cloud Pay Display should launch on the device, indicating that you successfully paired the POS and device.
 Congratulations!

-**Important:** Subsequent hot reloads will sever the connection between our POS and your Clover device.
+**Important:** Subsequent hot reloads will sever the connection between your POS and Clover device.
 From now on, you will need to use the 'Connect' button to reconnect to your device following every page reload.

 **Note:** Did Cloud Pay Display not launch automatically?
 Ensure that your Clover device is [connected to the Internet](https://help.clover.com/troubleshoot/troubleshoot-your-wireless-network-internet-connection/), and check the browser's developer console for error messages.
 If you are still unable to connect to your Clover device, please reference our [Clover Developer Community](https://community.clover.com/).